cadet/CADET-SMB/README.md

 ![](https://github.com/modsim/CADET/blob/master/doc/logo/CADET-GitHub.png)

-# CADET-SMB_One-Column-Analog
+# CADET-SMB_Dynamic-Analog

 The CADET-SMB is a comprehensive simulator for analysis and design of simulated moving bed (SMB) chromatograpy.
-And the variant, One-Column Analog, is an improved version SMB which converges to the same cyclic steady state (CSS) with full simulation.
-However, it is less-consuming and only one column configuration is required.
+And the variant, Dynamic Analog, is an improved version SMB which converges to the same cyclic steady state (CSS) with Full-simulation.
+However, it is little more time-consuming to compensate the benifits of obtaining the dynamic trajectory.
+This SMB simulation variant is regarded as the operator splitting.

 # Introduction